 During Fr.
 Patrick McAlpine’s pastorate, 1939-67, the parish began to grow rapidly with the advent of World War II and the expansion of Keesler Air Force Base.
 Still in use during Fr.
 McAlpine’s pastorate was the wood frame church, dedicated on October 22, 1884, to accommodate 300 people.

-Bishop Joseph Brunini dedicated the new facilities on November 23, 1970.
-A new Sacred Heart Elementary School and parish hall were also constructed and dedicated on February 10, 1974, and a parish gym/recreation center was constructed in 1980 all under the pastorate of Msgr.
+Bishop Joseph Brunini dedicated the new church on November 23, 1970.
+The new Sacred Heart Elementary School and parish hall were also constructed and dedicated on February 10, 1974, and a parish gym/recreation center was constructed in 1980 all under the pastorate of Msgr.
 Francis Farrell.
+In 2005 Sacred Heart Catholic Elementary received extensive damage from Hurricane Katrina.
+The school was renovated and re-opened their doors January 2007.
+Most recently the bell tower which was damaged in Hurricane Katrina was rededicated December 24, 2017.
+The bell tower was originally commissioned in 1969, during Msgr.
+Farrell's pastorate, but not erected until the church was completed in 1971.

 Since 1980, Fr.
 Gerald Cleary, Fr.
-Patrick McDermott and Fr.
-Denis Harlow have served as parish pastors.
+Patrick McDermott, and Fr.
+Bob Higginbotham have served as pastors.
 Fr.
-Bob Higginbotham became pastor in January of 2005.
+Dominic Pham became pastor in March of 2017.